NatVanG/fab-inspector-vscode-ext/README.md

 │   │   └── .platform
 ```

+**Sample repository:**

+Here is an example repository with sample Microsoft Fabric CI/CD items and rules to get you started with the Fab Inspector VS Code extension: https://github.com/NatVanG/fab-inspector-cicd-example.

+## 📖 Extension Usage Guide

+### **1. Command Palette Operations**

+#### **Fab Inspector: Run** (Interactive)
+The main inspection command that provides the ability to define output formats.

+**How to use:**
+1. Open Command Palette (`Ctrl+Shift+P`)
+2. Type and select `Fab Inspector: Run`
+3. Follow the interactive prompts:
+   - **Select Rules File**: Choose from available `.json` files in your `fab-inspector-rules` folder
+   - **Select Output Format**: Choose between `console` or `html`.
+The `console` format logs test results to the "Fab Inspector" extension output channel in VS Code.
+The `html` option opens a browser page with locally generated HTML test results.

 #### **Fab Inspector: Update CLI**
-Manually download and update the Fab Inspector CLI to the latest version.
+Manually download or update the Fab Inspector CLI to the latest version or the version specified in the extension's settings.

 **How to use:**
 1. Open Command Palette (`Ctrl+Shift+P`)
 2. Type and select `Fab Inspector: Update CLI`
-3. The extension will download and install the latest CLI version
+3. The extension will download and install the latest Fab Inspector CLI version or the version specified in the extension's settings.
-4. View progress and results in the "Fab Inspector" output channel

 #### **Fab Inspector: Show CLI Info**
 Display information about the current CLI installation and version.